Slong011/customer-retention-analysis/README.md

 # Sales Overview and Customer Retention Analysis

 ## Project Overview
-This project analyzes customer retention and its impact on overall sales using data from the AdventureWorks database.
-The analysis focuses on comparing returning customers with new customers over time, identifying trends in order quantity, and providing actionable business insights.
+This project examines customer retention and its effect on sales using data from the AdventureWorks database.
+It compares order quantities between new and returning customers over time, highlights key trends, and offers actionable business insights to support sales strategy and improve customer engagement.

 ## Contents
 This folder contains the following key files: